 This 737-400 was brought in to help out during the busy period

 This is one of the airline's Boeing 737-800 operated on high demand domestic flights and chartered flight, however, it was short-lived.

 Currently 7 ATR-72-600 with another one to be delivered (9M-FIA to 9M-FYG)

 This is a yet-to-be-delivered ATR-72-600 using the temporary French registration for flight testing.
 The airline's registration will be used once the aircraft is certified for commercial flights.

 This airline has some interesting special liveries, here are the photos:

-At that time, Singapore Budget Terminal was located at the upcoming terminal 4 site used for Low Cost Carriers but some of them such as Air Asia and Jetstar chose to remain at Terminal 1.
+At that time, Singapore Budget Terminal was located at the upcoming terminal 4 sites used for Low-Cost Carriers but some of them such as Air Asia and Jetstar chose to remain at Terminal 1.
 The decision to close it down to make way for the new terminal 4 is perhaps a wise decision.
 You can check out my photos of the defunct Budget Terminal over here.